maxadobr/clarityboard/README.md

 - **Intentional Scope**: This client-side approach allowed me to focus on perfecting the core task management logic and user experience without the complexity of server-side infrastructure.
 While I plan to explore backend integration in future projects as I develop confidence in server-side security and architecture, this implementation serves as a solid foundation that demonstrates the viability of browser-based storage for personal productivity tools.

 **Inspiration:**
 My first experience with offline-first browser applications was [Excalidraw](https://excalidraw.com/), which opened my eyes to this universe of possibilities.
 The elegance of having a fully functional application with complete privacy and instant access, all running in the browser without server dependencies, deeply resonated with me.
-This experience inspired me to explore IndexedDB and build ClarityBoard with the same philosophy.
+This experience inspired me to explore IndexedDB and build Clarity Board with the same philosophy.

 To manage IndexedDB's complexity, I implemented a custom `Database` wrapper class that converts its event-based API into a cleaner Promise-based interface.
 The schema uses three main object stores (`projects`, `tasks`, and `categories`) with proper indexing for efficient queries.